TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input.rst

 .. note::
     The extension `rsaauth` is just an imperfect helper to secure little parts of the backend.
 It is clearly just a poor-man solution and no good substitution of running the entire backend with HTTPS.
-If you are concerned about communication security, there is no way around HTTPS.
+If you are concerned about communication security (you should!), there is no way around HTTPS.
 If the backend is forced to HTTPS, extension rsaauth can be unloaded.

 .. include:: ../Properties/InputAutocomplete.rst